Kotti/kotti_user_manual/docs/example/example.rst

 We will now add a new "About" page for our fruit stand website.
 We want to add the "About" page as a top-level document -- from the "root" of the website.
-We get ready to add the "About" page by clicking on the name of the website at upper left.
-In the default Kotti website, this will say "Yet another Kotti site."
-Then we are ready to click the "Add" choice on the editor bar to add a
+We get ready to add the "About" page by clicking on the name of the website at upper left ("Fruit Stand on Main").
+Then we are ready to click the "Add" choice on the editor bar to add a Document:
-Document:

 ..
 Image:: ../images/add_about_actions_menu.png

-We enter "About" as the title, and two short sentences for the description and body, and then click the "Save" button:
+We enter text for "About" as the title, description and body, and then click the "Save" button:

 ..
 Image:: ../images/add_about_save.png